Megalodon Jaw Weighs 131lbs

 This Megalodon Jaw project began in earnest in 2016 when I began to get close to having enough megalodon teeth to complete a single row megalodon dentition.
-Over the next 4 years I made the decision that I wanted to extend the project timeline in order to include 3 full rows of teeth and build the jaw without compromise.
+Over the next several years I made the decision that I wanted to extend the project timeline in order to include 3 full rows of teeth and build the jaw without compromise.
 The decision to use only authentic teeth with no restoration and to not compromise on the dentition meant the project would take years longer than originally anticipated, but in my opinion the end result was well worth it.

 Motivation: For me ever since I found my first megalodon tooth it was difficult not to imagine the total size and power of the complete shark.
 As I began diving more for megalodon teeth, I began to acquire more and the thought or dream of one day being able to have enough teeth to create a megalodon dentition began.
 Over the last 100 years scientists, researchers, and tooth collectors have built a variety of megalodon jaws.
 By taking inspiration from those that built them in the past, I began contemplating what it would take.

 Research: A significan amount of time was spent researching megalodon dentitions to make sure the megalodon teeth selected were the correct size and shape for their placement in the megalodon jaw.
 I spent time studying other megalodon jaws in museums and private collections along with spending time examining great white jaws.
 I also spent significant time consulting with top megalodon and shark experts and that research went into the details of the dentition and overall megalodon jaw.
 In the end I tried to use as perfect of a dentition as possible and display it in the jaw in such a way that struck a balance between science and aesthetics.